 “Hmmmm.”
 I thought.
 “Very interesting.
 They don’t leave the house after dark?“

-So, I adjusted my arrival time accordingly.
+So, I adjust my arrival time accordingly.
 The new flight required me to get up at 2:30 am to make a 6:25 am departure out of Minneapolis, arriving within his window of “before dark.”

 “Watch the route”

 “WTF?
-And YOU want ME, a non-Spanish-speaking single white female to drive through here ALONE?” my inner voice silently screamed, freaking out a little at the thought.
+And YOU want ME, a non-Spanish-speaking single white female to drive through here ALONE?” my inner voice silently screams, freaking out a little at the thought.
 Not too much scares me.
 My Mom’s friend Bev always asks me “Aren’t you ever scared?” and my answer usually is “no”.
 This time, however, my answer would NOT be “no”.